PicSafe enables medical professionals to securely capture clinical images of their patients for such purposes as:

 Integration with a medical record system is obviously more relevant for those that operate the IT department of an institution (hospital, clinic, etc.).
 If you want to integrate PicSafe reports into a patients medical record, PicSafe provides a simple API to allow you to do so.

 Ultimately, you will need to set up a private "Endpoint", and we also recommend you set up a private "Key Server".
 PicSafe provides a turnkey Docker image for hosting a private Key Server.
 PicSafe also provides a sample Endpoint application.
 You will need to write middleware to take reports uploaded to the endpoint and move them into your medical record system (PicSafe does not perform this integration).

 For more details, please see How do I set up a private Endpoint?.
 For even more detail on how endpoints work and how to integrate PicSafe into medical record systems, please see the Integrations Section of this website.Permanent Link

-We recognise that many institutions have this as a restriction imposed on them.
+We recognise that many hospitals and institutions have this as a restriction imposed on them.
 We would argue that if the report is encrypted, it does not matter where the data travels but that is a side issue here!